tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 Core Contributors are people.
 They may be called to new projects, may lose interest, or may lose any sponsorship that assisted their role as contributor.
 Whatever the reason, a Core Contributor may submit their resignation to the Council at any time.
 They will then be offboarded from the program.
-To leave in good standing, a notice period of at least two weeks and good faith work to perform clean handoffs are required.
+To leave in good standing, a notice period of at least ten business days and good faith work to perform clean handoffs are required.

 ### Involuntary Exits

-If a Core Contributor fails to meet the standards of Commitment, Conduct, and Caliber required of the program, and no remediation is possible or forthcoming (such as a major breach of trust, a refusal to address critical feedback, or extended lack of contribution) they may be removed from the program and have all access revoked by the council.
+If a Core Contributor fails to meet the standards of Commitment, Conduct, and Caliber required of the program, and no remediation is possible or forthcoming (such as a major breach of trust, a refusal to address critical feedback, or extended lack of contribution) they may be removed from the program by a majority vote of the council and have all CC rights revoked.

 In the event an involuntary removal occurs, a public reason for this removal must be published by the council within 72 hours of the action taken.
+The removed may appeal to the council within 5 business days, and upon appeal, the council will consider their evidence and will vote once more, requiring a supermajority (2/3) to maintain removal.
+They shall vote and publish their verdict within 5 business days of the appeal being posted.

 ## Council Voting